kasia-postdata/lyrics_mlm_finetuning/GloVe/README.md

 3) Spanish poetry - from Averell (no. 2,3,5,6)
 75955 stanzas

-For models to compare we trained also: small model with only poetry and
+For models to compare we trained also: small model with only poetry 3) and lyrics data 2) and third model with only plain Spanish 1) corpus.

 ## Training